Sylordis/grid-generator/README.md

 ## Development

-Unit tests can be run with `pytest .`
+Unit tests can be run with `pytest grid-generator`

+Coverage results can be obtained with `coverage run -m pytest grid-generator` then `coverage report -m`

 ## Author / Contributing